 In a season, females reproduce up to 20-60 eggs laid in burrows (called chambers), 2 to 3 inches beneath the soil.
 Usually only removed by a professional exterminator.

 Centipedes kill and eat a variety of things, like bedbugs, termites, silverfish, spiders, and even roaches.
-So if you have Centipedes around your home or office you have a much larger problem than just Centipedes.
-Odds are you have up to 5 other types of insects that are food sources for the Centipede.
+So if you have centipedes around your home or office you have a much larger problem than just centipedes.
+Odds are you have up to 5 other types of insects that are food sources for aid centipede.

 Roly-poly bugs are a pest category of occasional invaders.
-They are crustaceans closely related to crayfish & shrimp, more so than to insects.
-A Pillbug has the ability to roll its body into a ball resembling a small pill.
-They prefer damp areas, which is why they are often found invading homes through openings close to patio doors, laundry rooms and basements.
+They are crustaceans closely related to crayfish & shrimp, more so than to that of insects.
+A pill-bug has the ability to roll its body into a ball resembling a small pill.
+They prefer damp areas, which is why they are often found invading homes through openings close to patio doors, laundry rooms, and basements.

 Rats are some of the most troublesome and damaging rodents in the United States.
-They consume and contaminate food, damage structures and property, and transmit parasites and diseases to other animals and humans.
-Rats live and thrive under a wide variety of climates and conditions; they are often found in and around homes and other buildings, farms, gardens, and open fields.
+They consume and contaminate food, damage structures and property.
+They transmit parasites and diseases to other animals and humans.
+Rats live and thrive under a wide variety of climates and conditions.
+They are often found in and around homes, other types of buildings, farms, gardens, and open fields.
 Rats can carry a multitude of diseases.
 Leptospirosis also called Weil’s disease, is a bacteria that many rats carry without showing symptoms of infection.
 Humans become infected when contaminated rat urine or feces comes in contact with mucous membranes.
 Symptoms in people include headache, fever, vomiting, rash and muscle aches.